Our Outpatient Services are available to adults living in Lanarkshire with a life-limiting illness.

 from a healthcare professional.
 Other services are available with a referral from a healthcare professional.
 Drop in sessions are available to both patients and/or carers.

-All sessions takes place in our Outpatient Department.
+All sessions take place in our Outpatient Department.

 Please note: We have limited availability of transport at the Hospice and request, where possible, that service users travel by their own means.